Anthony O’regan shares his insights into becoming a newbie dad. Over to you Anthony…

 All of us newbies will hear the usual clichés when we first become a dad, everyone telling us life will never be the same, get used to getting no sleep, start growing up, no messing around and so on.
 As a Dad you will become lots of things you were not before, (yes a dad of course smarty pants) and your best source of information on what to be is always from other dads, they’ve been there and got the puke-stained shirts to prove it.
 Here’s 5 new things I’ve learned to be since my little one was born

 As any Dad who holds his beautiful bundle of joy will know, holding your child in a certain position, at least two or three times a day is a given.
-Every dad knows the joy that only a Dad feels when his baby goes to sleep against his chest.
+Every dad knows the joy that only a dad feels when his baby goes to sleep against his chest, whether it’s led down on the sofa or with them in a baby carrier.
 So holding that position just like a statue becomes a regular but beautiful occurrence.
 Stay firm be the statue!